yidgar11/CloudArchitecture/lesson-02/Task-01 - Full-Stack Application/README.md

 #### 3.1 Create a Secret for the MySQL root password.

-decode mypassword nd add to the secretfile
+decode mypassword and add to the secret file

 `echo -n password | base64`

 ![img.png](img.png)

 #### 3.2 Create a ConfigMap for MySQL database configuration.